Mochrks/fullstack-cafepal-order/README.md

     npm run dev
     ```

-- The application will be running on [http://localhost:3000](http://localhost:3000).
+- The application will be running on [http://localhost:5173](http://localhost:5173).

-### Back-end (Spring Boot)
+### Back-end (Exoress)

 - **Navigate to the back-end directory**

     ```bash
-    cd ../springboot-cafepal-order
+    cd ../express-cafepal-order
     ```

 - **Install dependencies and run the application**

     ```bash
-    mvn clean install
-    mvn spring-boot:run
+    npm start
     ```

-- The back-end will be running on [http://localhost:8080](http://localhost:8080).
+- The back-end will be running on [http://localhost:3000](http://localhost:3000).

 ## Connect with me: